johnsBeharry/bitcoin-design-guide/guide/payments/request.md

 # Requesting Payments

-**Payment Requests** hold the information a wallet requires to make a bitcoin payment.
+**Payment Requests** hold the information a bitcoin application requires to make a payment.
 Whether on-chain or lightning, a payment request does not represent an account.
 Instead, think of it as an invoice, and ideally, recipients should only use payment requests once.

 Whether you are making an On-chain or Lightning Payment, the user flow is typically the same.The receiver generates a payment request, shares it with the payer via some out-of-band method (QR code, text message, etc.), then the payer approves the payment in their wallet.